SebBlaszczyk/sebBlaszczyk.github.io/my-processes.md

 - Automated UI test (if applicable)
 - Unit tests
 - Pass checklist, log change, build + patch version and if it passes check in the change
-- Review, update snipit.io, code style guide if applicable
+- Review, update snipit.io, code style guide, github.io notes if applicable

 ## Bugs:
 - Debug and find issue